Grants for consumer protection organizations

 Foundations that support consumer safety and protection organizations

 Out of all grants made to consumer protection organizations, 74% came from small foundations with less than $10 million in assets.
 The top 10 grantmakers accounted for 42% of the dollar-value of grants to consumer safety orgs.
-Foundations funding consumer safety orgs also made grants to food banks, trade / professional associations, legal aid societies, international humanitarian organizations, and water and wetland protection organizations.
+Foundations funding consumer safety orgs also made grants to multiservice human service organizations, environmental education programs, international humanitarian organizations, food banks, and christian organizations.

 Foundation size